Gravity Hits Stocks

 Extreme Overbought Levels:

-It doesn't take a technician to see how extended and overbought market leader, Apple (NASDAQ:AAPL) is right now.
+It doesn't take a technician to see how extended and overbought market leader Apple (NASDAQ:AAPL) is right now.
 Lots of bullishness surrounding Warren Buffett's (NYSE:BRK.A) (NYSE:BRK.B) recent comments during his shareholder meeting.

 Macro issues: